-Activity 1.3 Support to agricultural livelihoods rehabilitation through grants and/or in-kind distributions for small scale agricultural production and processing iin the reporting period the project initiated consultations with local administrations in Syunik and Gegharkunik regions through field visits.
-In addition, intense consultations were carried out with local organizations (in Gegharkunik and Syunik regions) to assess their capacity vis-à-vis supporting the implementation of project activities.
-As a result of the field visits and consultations, Syunik Marzpetaran officials clearly pinpointed the urgency of implementing projects in neighboring communities with strong focus on DPs living in rural communities.
-The project reached an agreement with local administration officials to collaboratively participate and support project activities concerning provision of small agricultural and non-agricultural grants.
-Likewise, Goris and Vardenis municipality deputy mayors were eager and ready to support project activities, namely participate in mini grants selection as committee members, provide expert adviænd beneficiary lists, if relevant.
-Moreover, three local NGOs (headed by women) were identified with strong capacity to potentially manage the project's agricultural component.
+Activity 1.3 Support to agricultural livelihoods rehabilitation through grants and/or in-kind distributions for small scale agricultural production and processing- in the previous reporting period the project had initiated consultations with local administrations in Syunik and Gegharkunik regions through field visits, which continued in this period as well.
+As a result, local administration officials collaboratively participated and supported project activities concerning provision of small agricultural and non-agricultural grants.
+Likewise, local administration representatives participated in mini grants selection as committee members, provided expert advice, reviewed beneficiary lists, if relevant.

-Fodder distribution process to DPs and most vulnerable populations in Syunik and Gegharkunik areas has been progressing in close synergy with other UNDP projects and FAO as well.
+As mentioned in the previous reporting period, the fodder distribution process to DPs and most vulnerable populations in Syunik and Gegharkunik areas has been progressing in close synergy with other UNDP projects and FAO as well.
 Need assessment and subsequent lists of beneficiaries in both regions with their specific needs and required quantities were identified with support from FAO and local administrations.
-The project re-checked and confirmed each of the potential beneficiaries along with required quantity of fodder for their livestock.
-87 households (mainly DPs, as well as vulnerable host families) who havea maximum of 5-6 cows were selected.
+87 households (mainly DPs, as well as vulnerable host families) who have a maximum of 5-6 cows were selected.
 The selection criteria and implementation methods were based on an already successfully implemented WFP modality.
-69 of the selected households are from Syunik, and 18 from Gegharkunik regions.
-They will be provided with fodder sufficient for at least three winter months.
-Via this intervention the households will be able to preserve their livestock through harsh winter and early spring months, contributing to the rehabilitation of their agricultural livelihoods.
+69 of the selected households were from Syunik, and 18 from Gegharkunik regions.
+The project acquired the necessary amount of fodder (about 122 tons) through a competitive tender, identified delivery companies and resolved necessary technical and administrative issues, and provided beneficiaries with fodder sufficient for at least three months.
+Thanks to this intervention the households were able to preserve their livestock through harsh winter and early spring months, contributing to the rehabilitation of their agricultural livelihoods.
+The links to appropriate communication materials on this endeavour are attached to this report as "Annex 1 Comms and Visibility".